 What If you don’t have such an air pump?
 Don’t worry; bacteria inside the UGF can keep your aquarium healthy for an extended period.

 Minimize the feeding amount or do a little more water change during the critical time of a power outage.

 The filter plate completely hides under the gravel.
 Only the lift pipe with the elbow and the air tubing is visible.
 You don’t have to compromise with the aesthetic appeal.

 Lift tubes stay at the rear end of the tank.
 Lovely bubbles create a fantastic view.
 If you own a planted aquarium, you can easily hide the pipes behind the driftwoods or lush plants.

 The maintenance requirement is very low; once bacteria colonize, they maintain a healthy ecosystem inside the aquarium.

 They neutralize the harmful substances into a safer form.
 Simply vacuuming the gravel every one or two weeks is sufficient.
-You need fewer water changes; however, you have to clean the substrate and the plate rigorously once every 18 months.
+You need fewer water changes; however, you have to clean the substrate and the plate rigorously once every 18 months or yearly.

 Compatible with Other Filters

 Most undergravel filters are designed for aquariums up to 55 gallons.
 For larger tanks, you need to double the filter and accessories.